 - Financial gain

-The Fremont College, non GMAT MBA, gives the student the opportunity to pursue a MBA concentrating on the people skills which separate managers from leaders.
+The Fremont College, non-GMAT MBA, gives the student the opportunity to pursue an MBA concentrating on the people skills which separate managers from leaders.
 Considering the ease of enrollment and the benefits, achieving the MBA through Fremont College may be the answer to reigniting your business focus.

 *In no way does Fremont University promise or guarantee employment or level of income/wages.